phpspec/phpspec/docs/cookbook/construction.rst

 ----------

 To avoid repetition you can tell **phpspec** how to construct the object in `let`.
-You may have a single example that needs constructing in a different way.
+However, you may have a single example that needs constructing in a different way.
 You can do this by calling ``beConstructedWith`` again in the example.
 The last time you call ``beConstructedWith`` will determine how the **phpspec** constructs the object: